seanbradley/powershell/README.md

-# USING WORKON IN POWERSHELL
+# USING VIRTUALENVWRAPPER'S WORKON COMMAND IN POWERSHELL
 Replicating virtualenvwrapper commands in Powershell.

 The popular virtualenvwrapper library works way better in Ubuntu than Windows.